sebreh/SquarePants/README.md

 ## Credits

-SquarePants API has been inspired by [SnapKit](https://github.com/snapkit/snapkit), a great library for working with AutoLayout.
+SquarePants' API has been inspired by [SnapKit](https://github.com/snapkit/snapkit), a great library for working with AutoLayout.